CISiPLab/cisip-CoCa/README.md

 ```

 ## Contribution
-We welcome the contributions to improve this project.
-Please file your suggestions/issues by creating new issues or send us a pull request for your new changes/improvement/features/fixes.
+We welcome the contributions to improve this project, in particular on other datasets - such as Flickr8k, Flickr30k, InstaPIC-1.1M etc. Please file your suggestions/issues by creating new issues or send us a pull request for your new changes/improvement/features/fixes.

 ## License and Copyright
 The project is open source under BSD-3 license (see the ``` LICENSE ``` file).